 The good news if you plan to move to this beautiful country is that Italy has an excellent public healthcare system ranked fourth in the world by the Bloomberg Healthcare Efficiency Index (2022).
 According to World Bank data, Italy’s life expectancy rates (83 years in 2021) are also some of the highest in the EU.

 All Italian residents can access the public healthcare system, known as Servizio Sanitario Nazionale (SSN), with their health card (Tessera Sanitaria, TS).
-This service provides free or economically accessible medical care across Italy’s 20 regions.
-As each province manages its own medical services, the level of care may differ slightly.
+This service provides free or low-cost medical care across Italy’s 20 regions.
+As each province manages its own healthcare services, the level of care may differ slightly.

-The Italian healthcare system has a high doctor-to-patient ratio, with 4.1 doctors per 1000 population, which is higher than most of the EU, according to the OECD’s Country Health Profile (2021).
+The Italian healthcare system has a high doctor-to-patient ratio, with 4.1 doctors per 1000 population.
+This is higher than most of the EU, according to the OECD’s Country Health Profile (2021).

 The public system provides all necessary medical services, including general practitioner (GP) care, hospitals, surgeries, specialist visits, laboratory tests, and most medications.
 If you need a doctor in Italy but wish to go privately, it also has a private healthcare system.